Wilmer Flores Preview, Player Props: Giants vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks ninth in the league with a collective nine strikeouts per nine innings.
+- The Phillies pitching staff ranks 12th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Phillies have a 4.00 team ERA that ranks 10th among all MLB pitching staffs.
+- The Phillies have the 10th-ranked team ERA across all league pitching staffs (4.00).

-- Phillies pitchers combine to surrender the 10th-fewest home runs in baseball (139 total, 1.1 per game).
+- The Phillies rank 13th in baseball in home runs surrendered (141 total, 1.1 per game).

-- His last appearance was on Wednesday against the Toronto Blue Jays, when the righty tossed five innings, surrendering four earned runs while giving up four hits.
+- The righty's most recent time out was on Saturday, Aug.
+12 against the Minnesota Twins, when he threw five innings, surrendering three earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.